straightdave/presley/README.md

 run
 ```

+>for more detailed info, please refer to `.\examples\example.ps1`

 ## Run!
 Run!
-After definding your routers in `app.ps1`, invoke the script:
+After definding your routers in script `app.ps1`, execute this script:

 ```
 PS> .\app.ps1
 ```

+>you can stop listening loop by hitting 'Ctrl-C' in PowerShell session.
+But currently you have to wait for the next request catch to stop the listening loop.
+It will get improved (hopefully) in the short future.